cloudera/llama/README.txt

 === gcc and other native components

-You need 'zlib headers', 'gcc', 'gcc headers', 'gcc c++', 'gcc c++ headers', and 'glibc headers' to compile the Hadoop native libraries.
+You need 'zlib headers', 'gcc', 'gcc headers', 'gcc c++', 'gcc c++ headers', 'lzo headers', and 'glibc headers' to compile the Hadoop native libraries.
 This can all be installed with your favorite package manager.

 === rpmbuild